wbarbosa/lwuit-for-series-40/release notes/readme.txt

 - LWUIT is not optimised for applications that require very high-speed graphics (full-blown games).
 LCDUI's Canvas and GameCanvas are better choices there.

+- 3D transitions will not work.
+However, other transitions like Slide, Fade and etc work.

 - The Series 40 device portfolio ranges from very price-competitive entry devices with a 128*160 pixel display and keyboard input to capable touch UI phones with